 The central frame conservatives use when talking about the economy is that the free market is inherently benevolent.
 Tinkering with it only degrades its ability to create good.
 If you just leave it alone everything will be fine.

 Like many conservative frames, it's black and white, simple and direct; that is why their frames have broad appeal.
-Yet history -recent history even- has shown time and time again the tragic results of such an orthodox faith in the free market.
-The issue, of course, is much more complex.
+Yet history -recent history even- time and again the tragic results of such an orthodox faith in the free market.

-Conservative strategists know all this and deflect criticism by throwing the blame on government (while dismantling market protections like Glass Stiegel).
-Explode the basic coinservative premise: "I don't believe democratic self government is inherently evil and I don't believe an unfettered free market is inherently good.
+Explode the basic conservative premise: "I don't believe democratic self government is inherently evil and I don't believe an unfettered free market is inherently good.
 Both need checks to keep them from getting out of control."

 Good progressive frames for this issue are fairness, opportunity, common good, protection and strength (see "Our Progressive Values" in the left column).
 For example: